top of page

 TAIRĀWHITI

-Undertake aquifer mapping to improve our understanding of the aquifers, and assess surface water flows.
+Undertake aquifer mapping and groundwater bore drilling to improve our understanding of the aquifers, assess surface water flows, and form a water budget.

 CentralOtago_AL.jpg